Chehalis, Washington: History

 Chehalis began as a settlement around a warehouse beside a railroad track in 1873, when the Northern Pacific Railroad built northward from Kalama to Tacoma.
 Northern Pacific's decision bypassed the town of Claquato, then the county seat.
 This allowed Chehalis, in 1874, to become the central location for Lewis County government.
 That same year, a store was added to the warehouse, and a courthouse and several houses were constructed.
 Chehalis was incorporated on November 23, 1883.

 Logging soon began in the nearby forests.
 Lumber workers of Scandinavian, English, and Scots-Irish descent arrived and settled in the neighboring valleys.
-In 1940, the chief local industries were: dairying, poultry raising, fruit growing, milk condensing, fruit and vegetable packing, brick and tile manufacturing, coal mining, portable house manufacturing, and fern shipping.
+In 1940, the chief local industries were dairying, poultry raising, fruit growing, milk condensing, fruit and vegetable packing, brick and tile manufacturing, coal mining, portable house manufacturing, and fern shipping.

+During World War II, Chehalis was home to a Boeing manufacturing plant.
+The factory was responsible for producing wing parts for airplanes, particularly for B-17 and B-29 bombers.
+The plant, which received Boeing's excellence pennant, existed between 1943 and 1945 and was located in the Harry B. Quick building.
+Built in the mid-1920s, it has been owned by the Lewis County Public Utilities District since the early 1940s.
+A plaque, installed on the exterior of the building in 2005 on the 60th anniversary of the war's end, honors the workers of the Boeing manufactory, of which 70% were Rosie the Riveters.

+The city, known for its flooding events, suffered damages and hardship during other natural disasters and severe weather events.
+A report in the aftermath of the 1949 Olympia earthquake listed that approximately 40% of local Chehalis businesses and homes were damaged, including a tally of over 1,300 chimneys.
+One Chehalis resident was reported as injured and the Green Hill School, which lost the use of four buildings, recorded $2 million in damages.
+The high school and the West Side School were destroyed; neither was rebuilt.
+Chehalis was also hit hard during the Hanukkah Eve windstorm of 2006, with the interstate closed south of the city due to fallen trees.

 A vessel in the United States Navy, the gunboat USS Chehalis (PGM-94), was named in honor of the city.